DuanhaoranCC/CFOP/README.md

-# Contextual features online prediction for self-supervised graph representation
+# CFOP

-This paper is accepted by journal Expert Systems With Applications.
+This repository is for the source code of the journal Expert Systems With Applications paper "Contextual Features Online Prediction for Self-Supervised Graph Representation."

 ## Dependencies

 ```python